brada954/restshell/README.md

 By convention, variables starting with "$" are considered temporary and can be cleared in bulk (see "set --clear-tmp").

+By convention, variables starting with "." are considered configuration variables and expect a name space structure starting with .config (e.g. ".config.{module}.{component_or_command}.setting").

 ### BASE Command

 Making REST calls can be made easier by using the BASE command: